 The problem was that the money created through QE was used to buy government bonds from the financial markets (pension funds and insurance companies).
 The newly created money therefore went directly into the financial markets, boosting bond and stock markets nearly to their highest level in history.
 The Bank of England itself estimates that QE boosted bond and share prices by around 20% (Source).
 In theory, this should make people feel wealthier so that they spend more.
 However, 40% of the stock market is owned by the wealthiest 5% of the population, so while most families saw no benefit from Quantitative Easing, the richest 5% of households would have each been up to £128,000 better off (according to Strategic Quantitative Easing, p28, by the New Economics Foundation).

 Very little of the money created through QE boosted the real (non-financial) economy.
-The Bank of England estimates that the £375 billion of QE led to 1.5-2% growth in GDP.
+The Bank of England estimates that the first £375 billion of QE led to 1.5-2% growth in GDP.
 In other words, through QE it takes £375 billion of new money just to create £23-28bn billion of extra spending in the real economy.
 It’s incredibly ineffective, because it relies on boosting the wealth of the already-wealthy and hoping that they increase their spending.
 In other words, it relies on a ‘trickle down’ theory of wealth.

 A far more effective way to boost the economy would have been for the Bank of England to create money, grant it directly to the government, and allow the government to spend it directly into the real economy.
 This is the approach we have advocated in our paper “Sovereign Money: Paving the Way for a Sustainable Recovery“, and pound for pound of stimulus, it would be many times more effective than Quantitative Easing.